As well as being warmly regarded by many as Britain’s finest impressionist, Jon is an accomplished actor, presenter and speaker…

-Further TV credits include Spitting Image, The Impressionable Jon Culshaw, The Nightly Show, Parkinson, The Royal Variety Performance, Friday Night with Jonathan Ross, 2DTV, Head Casesfor ITV, and Jon Culshaw’s Commercial Breakdown (BBC1) and BBC1’s The Impressions Show alongside Debra Stephenson.
-Jon is also a regular guest on current affairs programmes including The Now Showand Secret World (BBC Radio 4).
+Jon is the only founder-member of multi award winning BBC Radio 4 satire (comedy) Dead Ringers, which is now in its 21st year and 22nd series, including 7 series on BBC 2.
+Jon’s talent for mimicry also includes 3 series of Spitting Image, Radio 4’s The Secret World, The Impressionable Jon Culshaw, Parkinson, The Royal Variety Performance, The Graham Norton Show, Friday Night with Jonathan Ross, 2DTV, The Now Show, Head Cases, and Jon Culshaw’s Commercial Breakdown (BBC1) Also 3 series of BBC1’s The Impressions Show alongside Debra Stephenson.
+Jon is also a regular guest on current affairs programmes including The Now Show, This Week and Newscast.

+Jon has provided countless character voices and commentaries for the multi-award winning CBBC show ‘Horrible Histories’ since it’s first tv outing in 2009.
 A lifelong astronomy enthusiast, Jon was a part of the team on the world’s longest-running programme, The Sky at Night, first appearing with Sir Patrick Moore on the show’s 50th anniversary.
-As a self-confessed fan of Doctor Who, Jon is responsible for voicing many of the audiobooks, with frighteningly accurate Tom Bakers and Jon Pertwees.

 Jon Culshaw Presents Turk E Curry ‘This Time In Between’